gitblit/fathom/fathom-site/docs/index.md

 ### Microservice Foundation

-Fathom provides a base to quickly bootstrap your microservice project using best-of-breed components.
+Fathom provides a tightly integrated base to quickly bootstrap your microservice project using best-of-breed components.

 ### Opinionated